-The approach of the 2019 plan is to meet the objective of the Reasonable and Prudent Alternative (RPA), Alterations to Estuary Management, to the greatest extent feasible while staying within the constraints of existing regulatory permits and minimizing the impact to aesthetic, biological, and recreational resources of the site.
+The approach of the 2020 plan is to meet the objective of the Reasonable and Prudent Alternative (RPA), Alterations to Estuary Management, to the greatest extent feasible while staying within the constraints of existing regulatory permits and minimizing the impact to aesthetic, biological, and recreational resources of the site.
 Sonoma Water, in collaboration with the resource management agencies, conducted an extensive review of the plan in 2018.
-This update resulted in a substantial update to the 2019 plan.
-The measures developed in the 2019 management plan, when implemented, may not fully meet the objective established by the RPA.
+This update resulted in a substantial update to the 2019 plan, and the plan continues to be revised each year.
+The measures developed in the 2020 management plan, when implemented, may not fully meet the objective established by the RPA.
 The concept of this approach has been developed and continues to evolve in coordination with NMFS, California Department of Fish and Wildlife (CDFW)1, and California State Parks (CSP).
-Estuary management for 2019 was discussed at a meeting on March 28, 2019, that included representatives from NMFS and CDFW, as well as Sonoma Water, Bodega Marine Laboratory, the U.S. Army Corps of Engineers, the North Coast Regional Water Quality Control Board, and ESA.
-A draft of the 2019 plan was provided to the
+Estuary management for 2020 was discussed at a meeting on March 24, 2020, that included representatives from NMFS and CDFW, as well as Sonoma Water, Bodega Marine Laboratory, the U.S. Army Corps of Engineers, the North Coast Regional Water Quality Control Board, and ESA.
+A draft of the 2020 plan was provided to the Estuary Management Team (Section 9) on March 23,